Chevron posts profit on deep cost cuts, improved oil prices

 “The company’s strong balance sheet and liquidity position supports its dividend during this difficult period.
 We view the company as a defensive holding in a challenging industry.”

-Reporting by Jennifer Hiller in Houston and Arathy S. Nair in Bengaluru; editing by Anil D’Silva and Jason Neely
+Reporting by Jennifer Hiller in Houston and Arathy S. Nair and Shariq Khan in Bengaluru; editing by Anil D’Silva and Jason Neely

 Our Standards: The Thomson Reuters Trust Principles.